heiyanbin/pdf-to-ppt/README.md

 ```

 The tool will:
+1. Parse PDF content using Llama Cloud (for PDF files)
-1. Extract text from the input file
+2. Extract text from the input file
-2. Generate a slide structure using OpenAI
+3. Generate a slide structure using any OpenAI-compatible API
-3. Create a PowerPoint presentation (output_YYYYMMDD_HHMMSS.pptx)
+4. Create a PowerPoint presentation (output_YYYYMMDD_HHMMSS.pptx)
-4. Display the generated JSON structure
+5. Display the generated JSON structure

 ## Requirements

 - Python 3.7+
+- API keys for:
-- OpenAI API key
+  - OpenAI or compatible API (Together, etc.)
+  - Llama Cloud (for PDF parsing)
 - PDF or text file as input

 ## Notes

 - The tool processes the first 3000 characters of input for demo purposes
 - Output PPT uses default "Title and Content" layout
-- Ensure your OpenAI API key has sufficient credits
+- Supports any OpenAI-compatible API endpoint
+- Llama Cloud provides high-quality PDF parsing